theghost3907/theghost3907/README.md

 A little bit later, I began video documenting Skeletons Uprising.
 Throughout my work with Skeletons Uprising, I created many things from multiplayer replication to custom save states and deformations.
 Eventually I decided to put Skeletons Uprising on an indefinite hiatus and entered my current saga to go even further down the levels and begin making my own engine.
 I quickly found out that such a thing was impractical by itself so I started Necro Civ.
 Instead of creating an engine by itself, I decided to begin making games that use their own internal workings and move what works into an engine at a later point.
 Since the decision to make Necro Civ, I have built many systems from the ground up in C++.
 Everything from animation skinning to rendering to logistical paths have been loosely documented within my playlist.

+## Code Samples

 I have been slowly adding code samples that you can see within the theghost3907 repository if not there already.
+They consist of Necro Civ lower systems, like engine or shaders, opposed to gameplay or other things at the moment.
 <!--
 **theghost3907/theghost3907** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.